shield02/alx-higher_level_programming/0x0A-python-inheritance/README.md

 * 6-base_geometry - Add a public instance method to base geometry and raise exception
 * 7-base_geometry - Add a public instance method that validates
 * 8-rectangle - Rectangle class inheriting from BaseGeometry class
+* 9-rectangle - Implement str method and area method of rectangle class